front-end-intermediate/2-react-Intro/readme.md

 }
 ```

 Note that the name disappears in the UI but we do not get an error.
+If a prop is not used in the component it is ignored.

 Correct it with: